Your cookie preferences

 image of fibre optic cable

-While fibre broadband is offered by many internet service providers to deliver superfast and ultrafast broadband connections, cable broadband is something specific to key providers like Virgin Media who run on their own network.
+While fibre broadband is offered by many internet service providers to deliver superfast and ultrafast broadband connections, cable broadband is a different type of connection specific to UK provider Virgin Media.

 Run a quick speed test to see what connection you have in your home.